-Etowah Arts is an organization for artists, makers and aesthetes in north Georgia that fosters education, advocacy, and visibility in order to strengthen the role of the arts in our communities.
+Etowah Arts is an organization for artists, makers, and aesthetes in North Georgia that fosters education, advocacy, and visibility in order to strengthen the role of the arts in our communities.

 Jamie Foster Foreman and Shanna Jackson Coulter are the founders of Etowah Arts.
 As artists, business owners, and community advocates, they have been involved with the creative happenings of Canton, Georgia, for many years.

-Jamie owns Menagerie on Main, the art gallery in downtown Canton, where she and around 50 local artists show, sell and teach.
+Jamie owns Menagerie on Main, the art gallery in downtown Canton, where she and around 50 local artists show, sell, and teach.
 Jamie is responsible for connecting artists and the community through several art festivals in the region, including the West Main Arts Festival.
 Her work to build and sustain the arts can be followed at Menagerie on Main.

-The two decided to take up the challenge to create an organization for the incredible art community in and around Canton after an episode of Creatives on the Couch, a periodic live show reporting on the state of the arts in Canton.
+The two decided to create an organization for the incredible art community in and around Canton after an episode of Creatives on the Couch, a periodic live show reporting on the state of the arts in Canton.
 Lamenting the void left by the Cherokee Arts Center, they decided to start Etowah Arts.
 Together, they continue to work to make art more accessible, more visible, and more appreciated because they believe in its transformative power.
-Etowah Arts was established as a domestic nonprofit corporation with a board of directors to ensure its functionality and sustainability.

-After retiring from a career in homeschooling, Denise is focusing on all art, all the time: learning, doing and experiencing.
+After retiring from a career in homeschooling, Denise is focusing on all art, all the time: Learning, doing, and experiencing.

 Brooke Schmidt, Communications

-Vickie McCrary, Advisement
+Vickie McCrary, Advisor

 Chris Coulter, Registered Agent

-Darrell Rice, Canton City Council
+Darrell Rice, Canton City Councilor

-Your donation goes directly to programs that support local artists and creative work, through scholarships, grants, programming and exhibitions.
-Thank you for supporting the arts!
+Your donation goes directly to programs that support local artists and creative work through scholarships, grants, programming, and exhibitions.

-Meetings held quarterly on Mondays from 7-8:15pm
+Meetings held quarterly on Mondays, 7 - 8:15 pm

 August 3